Business - General Information

-Organizations of special interest to the students in Business include: The Accounting Society; Beta Alpha Psi, an honor organization for financial information professionals; Beta Gamma Sigma, National Honor Society in Business; Computer Information Systems (CIS) Club; Alpha Iota Delta, The National Honor Society for Computer Information Systems and Decision Sciences, Delta Chi Chapter; Economics-Finance Society; Omicron Delta Epsilon, the National Honor Society in Economics; the Entrepreneurship Club; Financial Management Association; the National Honors Society in Finance; Fair Trade Fuel, the student-run business; the Investment Club; the Management Club; Sigma Iota Epsilon, the National Honor Society in Management; the Marketing Club; American Marketing Association, Student Chapter; Mu Kappa Tau, the National Marketing Honor Society; and Students In Free Enterprise (SIFE).Back To Top
+Organizations of special interest to students in Business include: The Accounting Society; Beta Alpha Psi, the International Honor Society for Financial Information Professionals; Beta Gamma Sigma, the National Honor Society in Business; the Business Analytics Data Society; Alpha Iota Delta, the National Honor Society for Computer Information Systems and Decision Sciences; the Economics-Finance Society; Omicron Delta Epsilon, the National Honor Society in Economics; the Entrepreneurship Club; Financial Management Association; the National Honors Society in Finance; Fair Trade Fuel, the student-run business; the Investment Club; the Management Club; Sigma Iota Epsilon, the National Honor Society in Management; the Marketing Club; American Marketing Association, Student Chapter; Mu Kappa Tau, the National Marketing Honor Society; the Women in Business Club.

 Students interested in studying abroad should discuss their interest with the Senior Academic Advisor by the beginning of sophomore year.
 Students may opt to study abroad for either a full semester or on one of the College’s short-term programs during the winter intersession or summer break.
 If planning to go abroad for a full semester, it is best to plan the semester of study abroad for the second semester of sophomore year or the first semester of junior year.
 Further information about study abroad opportunities is available through the Study Abroad Office.
 The O'Malley School of Business also sponsors a study tour, linked to a course, GLBL 414 International Field Study Seminar, conducted once a year for three credits.
 The course can be used towards fulfilling the requirements of the Marketing major, Global Business Studies co-major, or as one of the student’s free or business electives.